 Hardwood floor should be the last trade in the house (before base boards are installed).
-All concrete, masonry, plastering/drywall, texturing, and painting/primer coats should be completed beforehand.
+All concrete, masonry, plastering/ drywall, texturing, and painting/primer coats should be completed beforehand.
+Do not install the floor underneath kitchen islands, cabinets and fixed fixtures for floating floor installations.
 Covering the floor while wet trades are in the house can lead to moisture condensation on the protective paper.
 Moisture can pull into the paper or be trapped under the surface of materials used to cover the floor.
 Paper coverings also allow dents and scratching to occur.